vanhuyph/Quiz_Bot_Discord/README.md

 </h4>

 # Discord QuizoBot :robot:
 QuizoBot is a Discord bot bringing to your server a fun multiplayer quiz game.
-You have the option of playing by yourself but you can also play with the other members of your Discord server and grind the ranks thanks to the leaderboard implemented by the bot.
+You have the option of playing by yourself but you can also play with the other members of your Discord server and grind the ranks thanks to the integrated leaderboard.

 With the help of [OpenTDB](https://opentdb.com/), QuizoBot provides you over 4,000 questions and 24 different categories for endless games.